 Kubernetes or Helm?

-Harness includes both Kubernetes and Helm deployments, and you can Helm charts in both.
+Harness includes both Kubernetes and Helm deployments, and you can use Helm charts in both.
 Here's the difference:

 - Harness Kubernetes Deployments allow you to use your own Kubernetes manifests or a Helm chart (remote or local), and Harness executes the Kubernetes API calls to build everything without Helm and Tiller needing to be installed in the target cluster.